aneesh1992/udemy-angular-4/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploying to github pages

+To deploy to github pages run the following command

+`ngh --no-silent --email=email@server.com` with the approtiate email address since there is a bug in cli that asks for the email address even though you have set it in the config files.